borekl/cvs-logwatcher/README.md

 This is most useful with `--devel` to verify that the program is seeing log entries coming in.

+**`--onlyuser=USER`**
+Process only changes done by specified user, everything else will be ignored.
+This is intended for troubleshooting.

 **`--debug`**
 Raises loglevel to DEBUG, which means debugging info will go to the log.